AndreyShor/Precedence/README.md

 ## Implemented and in-progress algorithms

 Implemented and ready for testing:
-- Q-Learning
+- Q-Learning - QLearningAgent
-- SARSA
+- SARSA - SarsaAgent
-- Expected SARSA
+- Expected SARSA - ExpectedSarsaAgent
-- Double Q-Learning
+- Double Q-Learning - DoubleQLearningAgent
-- Q-Learning modified with Rollback only
+- Q-Learning modified with Rollback only - QLearningReversableAgent
-- Q-Learning modified with Rollback + Precedence
+- Q-Learning modified with Rollback + Precedence - ModifiedQLearningAgent

 In progress:
 - SARSA modified with Rollback only — nearly done, but I suspect there is a bug somewhere.
-- SARSA modified with Rollback + Precedence — nearly there.
+- SARSA modified with Rollback + Precedence — nearly there. - ModifiedSARSAAgent

 ## Using and extending algorithms